~/.config/nah/config.yaml

 nah test "docker rm my-container"

-nah status shows shadow warnings when your global classify entries override finer-grained built-in rules or flag classifiers.
+nah status shows shadow warnings when your global classify entries override finer-grained built-in rules or classifier functions.
 Use nah forget <prefix> to remove a shadow.